 This is particularly strange when you consider films and DVDs can be rated anywhere from “G” to “R18+”.
 The highest rating a video game can attract is MA15+ (suitable for players of 15 years old and above).

 A broken system

 Our classification system has failed the children of Australia.
-It tells them that curb-stomping, gut-mashing horrors (such as Gears of War 3) are all fine under the MA15+ category and encourages them to seek out unreleased games through illegal means (using BitTorrent, for example).
+It tells them that curb-stomping, gut-mashing horrors (such as Gears of War 3) are all fine under the MA15+ category and encourages them to seek out unreleased games through illegal means (using BitTorrent.

 Our classification system has failed adult Australians (in the sense they can’t get hold of games they might otherwise buy) by being one of the most restrictive classification schemes for games in the Western world.

 For the last year, a concentrated push has occurred to get the classification laws changed through the various Attorneys-General around the country.